 Perhaps one of the most impressive soccer figures who speaks a number of languages is Jose Mourinho.
 Here he speaks 5 different languages: Italian, French, Portuguese, English and Spanish.
+While he’s not a player of course, as a manager it’s increasingly important for them to speak multiple languages since their teams are now made up of players from all over the world.

 Soccer (Football) is the universal language, and often doesn’t require a verbal language.
 It’s a game that’s intuitive and understood if you’re a professional footballer.
 If there’s a language it’s of the body.
 Based on where a player leans or stands or runs.
 But I was curious to know how players communicate on the pitch, when they have to?
 Especially, with clubs like Chelsea or Arsenal, where their teams are like the United Nations, is English the default code?